diantonioandrea/pacs-project/README.md

 Executables are located in `executables/` and their outputs in `output/`.

+#### Compilation Flags

-:warning: Make sure to take a look at the [Makefile](./Makefile) as it provides more options to modify the code's behavior.
+:warning: Be sure to review the [Makefile](./Makefile) for additional options to customize the code's behavior.

+The code uses the following custom compilation flags:

+- `-DNVERBOSE`: Disables verbose output.
+- `-DNSOLUTIONS`: Disables solution output.

 ### Compiling the Report